MEICLabFZU/Gesture-Recognition-based-on-IMU/code/README.md

 ### Update:

 The training with supplementary data is updated in SIGN_REG-with_new_data.ipynb.
-It also changed slightly on CNN layers, that dropout layer is removed.
+It was also changed slightly on CNN layers that the dropout layer is removed.